gliderlabs/connectable/README.md

-> NOTE: This project is starting to get some attention from mentions at conferences and such, but it's important to know that this project is likely to change drastically (perhaps even change its name) very soon.
-Consider it a proof of concept.
+> NOTE: This branch is an archive of the original ambassadord proof of concept that has become Connectable

 # ambassadord